10 Ways to Diversify Streams of Revenue for Nonprofits

 • By diversifying your revenue streams, you can increase your organization’s long-term sustainability, grow your network, and impress external stakeholders.

-• Be proactive and make diversified funding a part of your organization’s strategy, allotting resources and personnel to make it a reality and then monitoring the outcomes carefully.
+• Be proactive and make diversified funding sources a part of your organization’s strategy, allotting resources and personnel to make it a reality and then monitoring the outcomes carefully.

 Mobile phone with donation form and donation charts floating around the phone.Mobile phone with donation form and donation charts floating around the phone.Woman looking at fundraising chart with button to book a call.Yellow shapes in background with donation form in front with stylized text, build an intelligence giving experience.Sparkling star.